What is Callosum?

 Who makes up the staff?

-Tony Foley — Founder, Creative Director, and Textual Editor
+Tony Foley - Founder, Artistic Director, Textual Editor

 Tony Foley is a poet, essayist, storyteller, sculptor, 2-D designer, collage artist, and video maker from Honolulu, HI and Oak Park, IL.
 Tony attended Knox College in Galesburg, IL, where he earned his BA in Creative Writing and worked on both Catch and Cellar Door magazines.
 His work takes influence from thinkers like Carl Sandburg, D.A.
 Powell, Garrett Hongo, Pablo Neruda, and Allan Kaprow.
 His research interests include the effects of history upon the present, the social and economic role of the artist, creativity studies, storytelling, and the position of the periodical in contemporary life.
 Callosum is his first, large-scale crusade for the advocacy of young artists.